 We really enjoyed our three night stay in early November.
 This was a couples getaway and we came to like this small Inn with a great location in the heart of the Old downtown historic area.
 The hotel wasclose to numerous fun, high-quality restaurants and an easy walk to the waterfront parks and walkways.
 The staff was friendly and helpful.

-Built in 1844, this beautifully restored inn is situated on Charleston's open-air City Market; the King Street Antiques …More
+Built in 1844, this beautifully restored inn is situated on the historic Charleston City Market's Great Hall; the King Street …More

 Dating back to Colonial times, Charleston, home to 120,000 people, was nearly obliterated during the American Civil War.
 However, some historic buildings remain and are popular destinations, including Fort Sumnter, Boone Hall Plantation, and the Old Exchange Buildings.
 The South Carolina Aquarium, home to 10,000 plants and animals, is another popular tourist attraction.